 Exhaustion is when your body can no longer handle the stress and suffers an injury.
 This can happen immediately (acute) or occur repeatedly over time (chronic).

-There are five essentials of strength training and conditioning, or “laws”, that directly influence how your body adapts to stress from exercising.
-The goal is to combine all five to boost your health.
+There are five principles, or “laws”, that directly influence how your body adapts to stress from exercising.
+The goal is to combine all five laws of fitness to boost your health.
 If your training doesn’t cover all five—as most popular training methods don’t—then you’re keeping yourself from reaching your full potential.

-Here’s what you need to know about each of the essentials of strength training and conditioning in order to optimize your training.
+Here’s what you need to know about each law of fitness in order to optimize your training.

 This is the “bread and butter” of GAS.
 There are various ways you can overload your body: increase your load throughout your training, add more repetitions, or adjust your rest time or frequency.
 All these techniques can help your body adapt to stress.
 If you don’t increase your overload, you’ll reach a point where you won’t see any more progress (a.k.a. plateau).